Equatorial Guinea Travel Information

 There is a risk of piracy off the coast of Equatorial Guinea.

 Both the people and the customs of Equatorial Guinea are friendly and welcoming.
 Greetings are important, and may last longer than foreign visitors are accustomed to.
 People tend to stand close together when conversing.
 Always ask permission before photographing someone; photographing military personnel or buildings is prohibited.
 Various things may make officials suspicious in Equatorial Guinea, including camouflage gear, weapons, binoculars and radios, and these things may be confiscated or lead to questioning.

 Lightweight suits are acceptable attire for meetings and shaking hands is an appropriate greeting.
 Greetings tend to be formal.
 Business cards should be in Spanish or French and a translator may be necessary for foreigners who only speak English.

-Landline telephone penetration is low in Equatorial Guinea and there is only one GSM mobile telephone operator - Orange - which has coverage in Malabo, Bata, and several other mainland cities.
+Landline telephone penetration is low in Equatorial Guinea and there is only one GSM mobile telephone operator which has coverage in Malabo, Bata, and several other mainland cities.
 Internet is available in the major cities and some internet cafés do operate but internet usage is not yet widespread among the local population.
 The international access code for Equatorial Guinea is +240.